Weak log-majorization between the geometric and Wasserstein means: Inequalities of Wasserstein mean

 \end{conjecture}

 \textbf{Acknowledgement}

-The work of L. Gan was partially supported by the AMS-Simons Travel Grant 2022-2024.
+We deeply thank to anonymous reviewer for valuable comments.
 The work of S. Kim was supported by the National Research Foundation of Korea grant funded by the Korea government (MSIT) (No. NRF-2022R1A2C4001306).